-In addition, this guide provides supplemental information for a 'best practice approach'\ for the management of risks associated with hazardous substances used, handled or stored in Samoan workplaces.
+In addition, this guide provides supplemental information for a 'best practice approach' for the management of risks associated with electrical hazards in Samoa workplaces.
 Although the best practice approach may go beyond a strictly legal obligation, duty holders are encouraged to work towards best practice.
 It is anticipated that future regulatory changes to Samoan OSH law will reflect aspects of 'best practice approach' found in this guide.